cbeauhilton/beauhilton.com/site/now.md

 # work

-I'm an internal medicine doctor at Vanderbilt University Medical Center.
+I'm an oncology fellow at Vanderbilt University Medical Center.

-In July I'll start cancer fellowship, here as well, as a member of the [Harrison Society](https://medicine.vumc.org/harrison-society).

 # other